zievathustra/uu-rdms-harvest/README.md

 - WS_FILETYPE
 - endpoint

+**unless** the RUN parameter BLN_OVERRIDE is set to True.

-Therefore, considering the parameter examples listed above, the full filepath of the first research output file saved to disk will read
+Therefore, when BLN_OVERRIDE is set to False, considering the parameter examples listed above, the full filepath of the first research output file saved to disk will read

 ````
 /home/harvest-pure/data/s/api/517/Staging/0/json/research-outputs/20200414_research-outputs_000000.json
 ````

-## Scheduling the script
-[TODO]

 ## Disclaimer
 I'm no python guru...so I started with basic knowledge, I searched the net and where I hit a wall I tried and failed until I got it working again, step by step.
 Please allow for code that won't win awards and feel free to share your suggestions for improvement.